milesroberts-123/tajimasDacrossSpecies/README.md

 * genome: the prefix for the fasta file used as the reference for the sample (e.g. arabidopsis_thaliana)

 * ploidy: the number of genome copies in each cell of the organism sampled (e.g. 2 for diploid)

+## species.tsv

+A file with a single column:

+* species: the genus and species of the organism you're interested in written as `genus_species`.
+First letter of genus should be capitalized.
+See `workflow/data` for an example.

 ## chromosomes.tsv